 Dark side of the Guinness

 So there you have it – two Gerrys who happened to be in the right place at the right time, both having interesting footnotes in pop culture.
 Alas, Gerry D never got to have the Bond sweeper role; in fact he didn’t make another film in the 60s, but at least he ended the decade on a high.
 As for the other Gerry, a.k.a GOD, no doubt after he finished up that recording, he went for a cigarette break and got back to work.
 If anyone ever mentioned the album when it came out, I suspect he just shrugged his shoulders and couldn’t see what the fuss was about having never actually heard the album.

 Years later, Ireland got to have its very own Bond in Pierce Brosnan and indeed its very own GOD in Bono, but I believe these two low-key journeymen did something special.
 One role not fully realised with the other role only realised and relished through the passing of time and repeat listening.
 Give me the two forgotten Gerrys over the two famous lads any day; two old codgers you can imagine at opposite ends of a bar in the west of Ireland, one as cute as the other, but from the wise-words-softly-spoken school of thought, not giving a jot about what anyone thinks of them.
 Now that is true stardom.

-*In truth another Irishman can lay claim to another forgotten part in Goldfinger, that of the Irish actor Michael Collins who dubbed every line of Gert Lobe’s character so he could be understood to audiences.
+*In truth another man with that most iconic of Irish names can lay claim to another forgotten part in Goldfinger, that of the actor Michael Collins who dubbed every line of Gert Lobe’s character so he could be understood to audiences.